-Alchemy Masters is a guide that’s all about the alchemy specializations you can pick from these alchemy trainers Ironforge, Orgrimmar, or Stormwind.
-After you reach 300 skill points in Vanilla alchemy, you can pick one of the three quests that can give you one specialization and you can only pick one per alchemist.
+Alchemy Masters is a guide that’s all about the alchemy specialisations you can pick from these alchemy trainers Ironforge, Orgrimmar, or Stormwind.
+After you reach 300 skill points in Vanilla alchemy, you can pick one of the three quests that can give you one specialisation, and you can only pick one per alchemist.

-The reason why you want to pick one of these three specializations is that they have a chance to proc to make multiple materials from one craft.
+You want to pick one of these three specialisations because they have a chance to proc to make multiple materials from one craft.
 They can proc into 2, 3, 4, or 5’s.

-These specializations only work for Vanilla, The Burning Crusade, Wrath of the Lich King, Cataclysm, and Mist of Pandaria Alchemy.
+These specialisations only work for Vanilla, The Burning Crusade, Wrath of the Lich King, Cataclysm, and Mist of Pandaria Alchemy.
 The maximum procs they can give is five.

 You can also find in this guide a few TradeSkillMaster import strings for the crafts and materials.

 Table of Contents

 Transmutation Master is the first specialisation you want to pick on your alchemist.
 The transmutations from Vanilla till Mist of Pandaria are the most used in older crafts.
 You can use them yourself to craft with or sell them on the auction house.
 All transmutations from Vanilla till Mist of Pandaria have a proc chance of producing 2, 3, 4, or 5’s (Pyrium Bar 3-7) out of one craft.
 Two of these crafts here share a daily cooldown Pyrium Bar and the Living Steel.
 That means you can only pick one of these each day.
 Living Steel has a second transmutation by using 3x Trillium Bars and 3x Spirits of Harmony.
 Both have a chance to proc.

 Always check which craft is cheaper because this can fluctuate from time to time.
 Some can be smelted as well, like;